jeswcollins/PPI/README.md

 To Do:
-Improve Graph Display algorithm
+- [ ] Improve Graph Display algoritmh
-Choose an external interaction database and provide a form for searching it (perhaps this task could become its own web plugin project)
+- [ ] Choose an external interaction database and provide a form for searching it (perhaps this task could become its own web plugin project)